App version: 0.1.0

 The Takeaway

 While you can’t go to jail for failing to pay your credit card debt, there are serious consequences for outstanding debts that could impact your credit for years.
-You could even potentially face a civil lawsuit in extreme cases.
-That’s why it’s important to pay off your credit card debt.
-If you’re having trouble doing so, contact your credit card company before your account becomes delinquent to try to work out a repayment plan.
+In extreme cases, you could potentially face a civil lawsuit.
+If you’re having trouble paying off your credit card debt, contact your credit card company before your account becomes delinquent to try to work out a repayment plan.
 If you’re considering credit card consolidation, Lantern by SoFi can help.
 Our marketplace makes comparing credit cards convenient by allowing you to see various offers all in one place.
-There, you’ll also find information about the average credit score needed to be approved.

 Frequently Asked Questions